All Projects

 Designing eHMI Communication for Older Pedestrians

-Autonomous vehicles must communicate their intent to cross without the social cues pedestrians rely on: eye contact, hand gestures, or engine noise.
+Autonomous vehicles must communicate their intent to yield clearly without the social cues pedestrians usually rely on, such as eye contact, hand gestures, or engine noise.
 This creates genuine uncertainty at crossings, particularly for older adults who may already feel less confident navigating modern traffic environments.

 This dissertation examined how older adults interpret and respond to multimodal eHMI signals, and which combinations of visual, audio, and haptic cues best support safe, confident crossing decisions in AV yielding scenarios.